-How to give phosphate or calcium from effervescent tablets
+How to give calcium, phosphate or potassium using effervescent tablets

-Children may need extra calcium or phosphate for a variety of reasons.
-Liquid calcium or phosphate medicines are not available so you may be asked to make a mixture by dispersing (dissolving) an effervescent tablet in water and giving your child some of this mixture.
+Children may need extra calcium, phosphate or potassium for a variety of reasons.
+If liquid medicine is are available, you may need to make a mixture by dispersing (dissolving) an effervescent tablet in water and giving your child some of this mixture.
 This leaflet explains how to do this.

-A doctor, nurse or pharmacist will tell you:
+Your doctor, nurse or pharmacist will tell you:

-- · how many tablets to use - the amount of water to disperse the tablet(s) in, written in millilitres or mL - the amount (dose) to give your child, in mL.
+- how many tablets to use - the amount of water to disperse the tablet(s) in, written in millilitres or ml. - the amount (dose) to give your child, in mL.